Next Offered: Fall 2018

 The course outline will be posted just prior to the semester.
 The following topics will be covered in PSS 145:

-All class materials and assignments are located on the class Blackboard website.
+All class materials, lectures and assignments are located on the class Blackboard website.

-The major objectives of the field activities are to provide some "hands on" activities involving turf species identification, turf quality, turf pests and to visit and see various turf systems (golf course, sports fields, roadsides, institutional turf, etc.) and meet with the professionals that manage these systems.
+Lab time will be used for students to work on their projects as well as site visits to see various turf systems (golf course, sports fields, roadsides, institutional turf, etc.) and meet with the professionals that manage these systems.
+We will also use lab time for learning the identification and growth patterns of the common turf and groundcover plants of the Northeast.
 Students should always come prepared for inclement weather (old shoes, work clothes, raincoat).